Donfyffe/openpilotopkr/README.md

    - **Curve Decel Option :** Which curve decel you want to use,  Vision / OSM.
    - **VisionCurvDecel([CV],[Target Speed]):** set speed is changed by Curve Vector and Target Speed.
    - **OSMCurvDecel([TSL],[Target Speed]):** If OSM has the value of curv, set your target speed.
+   - **SpeedBump Deceleration:** for Korea iNavi , not all navi app supply speed bump info.
+   - **Early Slowdown with Gap:** will use auto gap setting to assist in deceleration with lead car.
    - **Use Auto Engagement:** When OP is in disengagement status, Auto engagement is enabled when your car is moving.
 Cruise Standby status is needed at least.
    - **Auto Engage Speed(km/h):** Auto Engagement is enabled at this speed.
    - **Use Auto RES while Driving:** SCC speed automatically resume when brake is release or gas is applied.(reboot required)